 $ sqlcmd SQL Command :: localhost:21212 1> ALTER TABLE towns DROP COLUMN state; Command successful 2> ALTER TABLE people DROP COLUMN state; Command successful

 Many schema changes, including adding, removing, and modifying tables, columns, and indexes can be done on the fly.
 However, there are a few limitations.
 For example, you cannot add new unique constraints to a table that already has data in it.
 In this case, you can DROP and CREATE the table with the new constraints if you do not need to save the data.
-Or, if you need to preserve the data and you know that it will not violate the new constraint, you can save the data to a snapshot, restart and reload the new schema, then restore the data from the snapshot into the updated schema using voltadmin restore.
+Or, if you need to preserve the data and you know that it will not violate the new constraint, you can save the data to a snapshot using an explicit directory, re-initialize the database root directory, restart, and reload the new schema, then restore the data from the snapshot into the updated schema using voltadmin restore.

 This ends Part Four of the tutorial.